 Hunt for them on Etsy or even on google, and you might be shocked to find out that you can make them for about 90% less if you build them yourself.

 I Love These Easy DIY Tapered Planters

-I have no problem paying for craftsmanship, better wood (if I can find it) or even expensive shipping if I want something.
-But when I know I can crank out something that looks similar for less than half the price; you better believe I am going to bring out the big saws to get it done.
+I have no problem paying for craftsmanship, better wood (if I can find it), or even expensive shipping if I want something.
+But when I know I can crank something that looks similar for less than half the price, you better believe I will bring out the big saws to get it done.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.~